lRoMYl/swift-graphql-codegen/README.md

 - [x] DH flavor APIClient
 - [x] Provide service dependency injection for DH flavor APIClient
 - [x] DHSwift subcommand to simplify code generation
-- [ ] Mapper class, the mapping logic will also be used to compute the selections automatically

 TODO
 - [x] Nested field selection with arguments is not handled yet
 - [x] ApiClientPrefix needs to be removed from EntityNameMap
-- [ ] Ramp up test cases
+- [x] Ramp up test cases
 - [ ] Ramp up documentation

+Future
+- [ ] Mapper class, the mapping logic will also be used to compute the selections automatically
+- [ ] Rewrite code generator using Sourcery?

 ## Installation
 ```